CyberAnalystMH/Web_Server/README.md

 <img width="694" height="404" alt="image" src="https://github.com/user-attachments/assets/4676c424-818f-4af1-92d6-a850583b23d8" />

-**Annotations:** After following all the steps, it works on the remote server as well, the only difference is instead of "localhoist" on the php, it's just the IP address of the remote server.
+**Annotations:** After following all the steps, it works on the remote server as well, the only difference is instead of "localhost" on the php, it's just the IP address of the remote server.
 Now this wouldn't been much easier if I simply cloned the Web Server and removed the httpd aspects and left everything else but sometimes starting fresh is better.

 # Managing Users